github/janky/README.md

 repository for Jenkins to execute instead.

 For total control, whole Jenkins' `config.xml` files can be associated with Janky builds.
-Given a build called `windows`, Janky will try `config/jobs/windows.xml.erb` before falling back to the default configuration, `config/jobs/default.xml.erb`.
+Given a build called `windows` and a template name of `psake`, Janky will try `config/jobs/psake.xml.erb` to use a template, `config/jobs/windows.xml.erb` to try the job name if the template does not exit,  before finally falling back to the default configuration, `config/jobs/default.xml.erb`.
 After updating or adding a custom config, run `hubot ci setup` again to update the Jenkins server.